Mudrooroo

 Colin Thomas Johnson (21 August 1938 – 2019), better known by his nom de plume Mudrooroo, and also published under the names Mudrooroo Narogin and Mudrooroo Nyoongah, was an Australian novelist, poet, essayist and playwright.
 He is best known for his first novel, Wild Cat Falling, which became a best-seller after its publication in 1965.
 His many works are centred on Aboriginal Australian characters and topics; however, there was doubt cast upon his claims to have Aboriginal ancestry.

 Early life

-Colin Thomas Johnson was born on 21 August 1938 on a farm near Narrogin, in Western Australia.
-His father died before he was born, and he was separated from his mother shortly before his ninth birthday.
+Colin Thomas Johnson was born on 21 August 1938 on a farm near Narrogin, Western Australia.
+He was the fifth child of Elizabeth – "the daughter of a well-to-do pioneer pastoral family" – and Thomas Creighton Johnson; his parents both had other children from earlier relationships.
+According to genealogical research compiled by Cassandra Pybus, his paternal grandfather Thomas Johnson was an African-American from North Carolina – possibly a free person of colour – who came to Australia in the 1850s or 1860s and married Mary Gallagher, an immigrant from County Clare, Ireland.

+Mudroorooo's father died before he was born, leaving his mother "totally destitute"; his older siblings were placed in an orphanage but he remained in his mother's care until the age of nine.
 After spending seven years at Clontarf Boys' Town, he was turned out of the institution at the age of 16.
 He turned to burglary and served two stints in Fremantle Prison, where he began writing literature.
 After leaving prison, he travelled to India and London, before settling in Melbourne.